Prior to acceptance

 Are there any minimum GRE test scores?

-We do not have a threshold for GRE scores.
+In case that you do have to take the GRE, we do not have a threshold for GRE scores.
 Higher scores obviously have a weight for our decisions.

 What is the Economics Department and Major Field GRE code?